Interactivity and Feedback

 In a regular environment, consider using multifinger gestures.
 Although complex gestures aren’t appropriate for every app, they can enrich the experience in apps that people spend a lot of time in, such as games or content-creation environments.
 Always bear in mind that nonstandard gestures aren’t discoverable and should rarely, if ever, be the only way to perform an action.

 Feedback helps users know what an app is doing, discover what they can do next, and understand the results of their actions.
 UIKit controls and views provide many kinds of feedback.

 As much as possible, integrate status and other relevant feedback information into your UI.
 It’s best when users can get this type of information without taking action or being distracted from their content.
-For example, Mail displays the update status in the toolbar where it doesn’t compete with the user’s content.
+For example, Mail displays the current mailbox status in the toolbar where it doesn’t compete with the user’s content.

 Avoid unnecessary alerts.
 An alert is a powerful feedback mechanism, but it should be used only to deliver important—and ideally actionable—information.
 If users see too many alerts that don’t contain essential information, they quickly learn to ignore all alerts.
 To learn more about using an alert, see Alert.

 Inputting information takes time and attention, whether people tap controls or use the keyboard.
 When an app slows people down by asking for a lot of user input before anything useful happens, people can feel discouraged from using it.

 Make it easy for users to make choices.
 For example, you can use a picker or a table view instead of a text field, because most people find it easier to select an item from a list than to type words.

 Get information from iOS, when appropriate.
 People store lots of information on their devices.
 When it makes sense, don’t force people to give you information that you can easily find for yourself, such as their contacts or calendar information.